PaulWheatcroft/payment/docs/index.md

 # Payment App Solution

 ## Introduction
-An outline and overview of the options and design patterns that could be used in a payment app built using JavaScript and React for the Frontendx§
+An outline and overview of the options and design patterns that could be used in a payment app built using JavaScript and React for the Frontend

+## UX
+Email received by the client could contain params with their userId

 ## Architecture